Savage Tooele Railroad: History

 In 2020, the Romney Group (owned by Josh Romney, son of Utah senator Mitt Romney) and NorthPoint Development broke ground on the Lakeview Business Park, north of the Utah Motorsports Campus.
 The Savage Tooele Railroad was founded as a common carrier railroad under parent company Savage (who operate the nearby Savage Bingham and Garfield Railroad in Salt Lake County) to restore and operate the Warner Branch to the business park and filed an appeal in 2021 with the Surface Transportation Board to begin construction of the railroad line.
 The project was backed by Utah governor Spencer Cox and representatives John Curtis and Chris Stewart, but concerns were raised by the Environmental Protection Agency due to the railroad's proximity to wetlands near the Great Salt Lake.
 Tooele County agreed to replace a segment of the Mid-Valley Trail right of way with a bypass segment, to clear the right of way for the Savage Tooele Railroad.
 Motions to begin construction on the railroad were denied in 2021 and 2022, pending the completion of an environmental report which was finished in 2024, after a draft environmental report had been issued in 2023.

 Construction along the right of way for the newly opened Savage Tooele Railroad approaching Marshall, Utah.

 In February 2024, the STB granted permission to the Union Pacific Railroad to restore the upper portion of the Warner Branch to service for interchange with the Savage Tooele Railroad.
 BNSF Railway had appealed for lengthier STB proceedings to allow access to interchange with the Savage Tooele Railroad via trackage rights, however currently the STB has denied this appeal.
 Permission was granted by the STB for the Savage Tooele Railroad to begin construction from its connection with the Union Pacific to the Lakeview Business Park in April that year.
 The railroad will also serve the Twenty Wells Project associated with the Utah Inland Port in Grantsville, Utah.
 Residents of Erda, Utah and Utah Physicians for a Healthy Environment jointly filed a petition for reconsideration with the Surface Transportation Board opposing the railroad in early May, citing impacts the Lakeview Business Park and railroad would bring to the surrounding area, which the railroad described as a position "without merit".
 Public open houses were held for the project on June 25 and August 19 in Erda and Grantsville, where local residents requested the railroad operate their grade crossings as a quiet zone.
 The railroad denied this request noting the projected train frequency of a single train a day didn't justify equipping grade crossings through Erda with the equipment necessary to operate as a quiet zone.
-A ground breaking ceremony for the project was held on November 7, 2024.
+A groundbreaking ceremony for the project was held on November 7, 2024.
 A petition from Utah Physicians for a Healthy Environment and the Erda Community Association to overturn the railroad's STB approval was denied by the STB on March 3, 2025.